New radiosurgery tool gives hope to 11 year old Jack

 Jack Ottens is one of Australia’s youngest patients to have Gamma Knife treatment for a deep-brain arteriovenous malformation.

-Gamma Knife treatment — patient story
+Gamma Knife treatment for young patient

 An arteriovenous malformation (AVM) is an abnormal tangle of blood vessels in the brain or spine, with haemorrhage a major risk.